December 30, 2013

 Cara Harshman

 Product page views, adding to cart, completing individual steps within the checkout funnel, completed purchases, average order value, and revenue per visitor are all metrics that matter for an online retail website.
-We have 12 ideas for experiments that are tailored to the conversion goals of an online retailer.

 1. Add a tweet button to the order success page.